jasgigli/gigli.js/README.md

 npx validex analyze --schema ./mySchema.ts
 ```

-- `codegen`: Generate OpenAPI or JSON Schema from your Validex schemas (coming soon)
+- `codegen`: Generate OpenAPI or JSON Schema from your Validex schemas
-- `analyze`: Statically analyze your schemas for impossible rules or performance issues (coming soon)
+- `analyze`: Statically analyze your schemas for impossible rules or performance issues

 ---

 ## Extensibility

-- Register custom rules and transformers using the registry API.
+- Register custom rules and transformers using the registry API
-- Mix and match builder, decorator, and string rules in any combination.
+- Mix and match builder, decorator, and string rules in any combination
-- Use Validex everywhere: React, Express, NestJS, tRPC, and more.
+- Use Validex everywhere: React, Express, NestJS, tRPC, and more

 ---

-Validex V4 is the last validator you'll ever need.
+Validex is the last validator you'll ever need.
 Define your schemas once, and use them everywhere: in type-safe builders, as class decorators, or as portable strings.

+---

+### Migration Note
+If you used a previous prototype or V4 branch, see the new modular structure and update your imports accordingly.
+All APIs are now organized by feature for maximum maintainability.